Thunder-god-adi/Pi-board/README.md

-## PHANTOM
+## Pi board

-Phantom is a 90% keycboard powered with Raspberry pico and rotary encoder
+Pi board is a 90% keycboard powered with Raspberry pico and rotary encoder

 - 88 keys with numpad